earlew/pwp_python_00/README.md

 ## Example output

+The plots below show the sample surface forcing data stored in the *met.nc*.
+These data represent summertime surface conditions over the Beaufort Sea.

 ![Sample Forcing](plots/surface_forcing.png)

-The plots above show the sample surface forcing data stored in the *met.nc*.
-These data represent summertime surface conditions over the Beaufort Sea.
+The plot below compares initial (dashed lines) and final (solid) salinity and temperature profiles.
+This is with diffusion turned off (i.e. `rkz=0`).

 ![Sample Forcing](plots/initial_final_TS_profiles_nodiff.png)

-The plot above compares initial (dashed lines) and final (solid) salinity and temperature profiles.
-This is with diffusion turned off (i.e. `rkz=0`).
+The next plot shows the effect of setting the vertical diffusion co-efficient (`rkz`) to 1x10<sup>-6</sup> m<sup>2</sup>/s.

 ![Sample Forcing](plots/initial_final_TS_profiles_1e6diff.png)

-Same as above but with the vertical diffusion co-efficient (`rkz`) set to 1x10<sup>-6</sup> m<sup>2</sup>/s.

 ## Future work
 + Create an option to add a passive tracer to the model.